oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 You also choose to specify a role (we'll see later how to use it).

-Match better.
+Much better.
 Now let's see how these methods are defined internally.

 ## ActiveModel::MassAssignmentSecurity